The Grand Indian Route Logo TGRI-logo

 No idea what else to do?
 Worry not!
 Here are the must-do things in Spiti Valley that will make your Spiti trip a fascinating affair.

-Enjoy river rafting in Spiti River
+Enjoy River Rafting In Spiti River

 Spiti Valley is the Mecca for the adventurous buffs.
 By now, you must have enough of trekking, hiking, and biking.
 Now, it’s time to taste your grit in the daunting river rafting in Spiti River.